EC-Earth/ece2cmor3/README.md

 #### Note for developers:

-For instance in case one is developpimg the checkvars.py script which uses the ece2cmor3 package, after any change in the ece2cmor code the line below has to be repeated in order to reload the ece2cmor3 package:
+For instance in case one is developing the checkvars.py script which uses the ece2cmor3 package, after any change in the ece2cmor code the line below has to be repeated in order to reload the ece2cmor3 package:
 ```shell
  cd ${HOME}/cmorize/ece2cmor3/; python setup.py install; cd -;
 ```